-Paul Martin - Assistant Professor
+Paul Martin - Associate Professor

 Research: Where does biodiversity come from, and why does it vary across the globe?
 These are important questions to answer before we can accurately predict the future impacts of human activities on the world.
 The long-term goal of research in my lab is to better understand (1) how new species form, (2) when and how these new species expand their distributions to coexist with one another, and (3) the causes of broad geographic variation in diversity.
 We use a diverse array of approaches to address these questions, all of which have a strong foundation in natural history.
 Much of our work is done at the Queen's University Biological Station and the Yanayacu Biological Station (Ecuador).